 51 Fun Fall Activities to Get You Through the Season

 With its clear, cool, humidity-free days, gorgeous golden palette and emphasis on eating all the baked goods, fall is unequivocally, indisputably the greatest season ever.
 (Sorry, summer lovers.)
-Here, your epic bucket list of 51 fall activities—grab your flannel and get excited, folks.
+Here, your epic bucket list of 51 fall activities, which luckily, are totally cool to do while social-distancing.
+Grab your flannel and get excited, folks.

 1. Eat a cider doughnut